Pamela loves drawing pictures. Art is one of the things she insists makes her heart sing.

 In 1976 Pamela went to Alberta Canada to meet her new stepfather and decided to make Alberta her home.
 Then in 1978 she was transferred to El Dorado Kansas where she met Maya Heath, and the two formed a life long bond.
 Maya introduced Pamela to tarot reading, and it was love at first sight.
 She and Maya also traveled to science fiction/fantasy art shows until 1982 when Pamela moved to Ohio.
 Soon after the Wizard’s Pets began as a series of cartoon drawings inspired at first by an unfortunately unattractive newborn baby and later by her son’s antics.
 Drawing on the lives around her, as in friends, neighbors, casual acquaintances and of course her sons, the whimsical drawings became an instant hit with everyone who saw them.

 As they grew in popularity, Pamela began including various Pets in her art submissions to Sci-Fi Fantasy Art Convention shows through out the US and Canada.
-Never lacking in inspiration, the collection grew and attracted kids of all ages from all walks of life.
+Never lacking in inspiration, the collection grew and attracted a devout following of fans from all walks of life.
 By 1986, it became necessary to establish the first copyright for the drawings, as prints were made available.

 In the winter of 1986, Pamela and her sons moved back to Canada to be near family.
 It was soon after that her Mother suggested she write a children’s book featuring the Pets.
 Her mother began a story, based on some of the original drawings, and Pamela spent the next few months revising the manuscript and illustrating the rest of the book.
 However, making a living as a single mother and raising 2 teenage boys took precedent over art projects and she filed the drawings away.
 To supplement income Pamela took a job teaching through Medicine Hat College further education department.
 She taught drawing and painting from 1986-1990.